WebOfTrust/keri/docs/Q-and-A-Security.md

 Decentralizing REPUTATION was a core driver of decentralized identity in its early days (and core ideological thread in IIW); we could be dogfooding our own decentralized infrastructure reputation; pagerank and star-ranking systems are opaque and difficult to audit; publishing algos should still be our goal, and auditable algos is everything.
 (*SamMSmith*)

-## **Q: Could a KEL or KERL be pruned or charded?
+## **Q: Could a KEL or KERL be pruned or chard-ed?

 Compared to blockchains KEL and KERL are lean and mean data structures.
-So pruning or charding might not be necessary.
+So pruning or chard-ing might not be necessary.
-KEL and KERL are charded by nature: as soon as delegation comes in or key rotation.\
+KEL and KERL are chard-ed by nature: as soon as delegation comes in or key rotation.\
-Every KEL is already shardable because each root identifier could be split, combined, moved whenever (*@Chunningham*)
+Every KEL is already shard-able because each root identifier could be split, combined, moved whenever (*@Chunningham*)

-Sharding = recombinatory P2P replication (*@bumblefudge*)
+Sharding = re-combination of P2P replication (*@bumblefudge*)

 ### **Q How big is KEL in the worst case scenario or corner case?